StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/about-notifications.md

 * *Function*: Run a specified [function](./notifiers/function.md)

 !!! warning "Endpoints required"
     Some notifiers require at least one defined endpoint.
-Refer to the dedicated page for each notifier to learn how to create the necessary endpoints.
+Endpoints can be local, defined at the organization level, or [global](../../../../administration/add-a-global-endpoint.md), defined at the client level for one or more organizations.
+Refer to the dedicated page for each notifier to learn how to create the necessary local endpoints.

 ## Permissions